-Auckland Transport (AT) will be creating six new berths on the west side of Queens Wharf.
+Auckland Transport (AT) has created six new berths on the west side of Queens Wharf.

 Project zone: Central

 Wahapu - Harbour